Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Abstract

 \section{Abstract}

-Wigner flow, quantum mechanics' phase space flow, reveals fine details of quantum dynamics -- finer than is ordinarily thought possible according to quantum folklore invoking Heisenberg's uncertainty principle.
-Here, we study the features of Wigner flow of bound states of time-independent conservative, weakly anharmonic one-dimensional quantum-mechanical systems which are weakly excited.
-Only energy eigenstates and their pure two-state superpositions are considered.
-We focus on the simplest, most intuitive and analytically accessible aspects of Wigner flow.
-We stress connections between anharmonic cases and the well-studied harmonic case.
-We show that Wigner flow of weakly anharmonic potentials can be grouped into three distinct classes, associated with hard, soft, and odd potentials.
-It is shown that their Wigner flow patterns can be characterised by the flow's discrete stagnation points, how these arise and how a quantum system's dynamics is constrained by their topological charge conservation.
+{There are no phase-space trajectories for anharmonic quantum systems, but Wigner's phase-space representation of quantum mechanics features Wigner current~$\bm J$.
+This current reveals fine details of quantum dynamics -- finer than is ordinarily thought accessible according to quantum folklore invoking Heisenberg's uncertainty principle.
+Here, we focus on the simplest, most intuitive, and analytically accessible aspects of~$\bm J$.
+We investigate features of~$\bm J$ for bound states of time-reversible, weakly-anharmonic one-dimensional quantum-mechanical systems which are weakly-excited.
+We establish that weakly-anharmonic potentials can be grouped into three distinct classes: hard, soft, and odd potentials.
+We stress connections between each other and the harmonic case.
+We show that their Wigner current fieldline patterns can be characterised by~$\bm J$'s discrete stagnation points, how these arise and how a quantum system's dynamics is constrained by the stagnation points' topological charge conservation.
+We additionally show that quantum dynamics in phase space, in the case of vanishing Planck constant $\hbar$ or vanishing anharmonicity, does not pointwise converge to classical dynamics.}